CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 2.1 SAFETY SYMBOLS

-The three (3) Safety Messages shown below will inform you about po hazards that could injure you or others.
+The three (3) Safety Messages shown below will inform you about potential hazards that could injure you or others.
 The three Safety Messages specifically address the level of exposure to the operator, and are preceded by one of three words: DANGER, WARNING and CAUTION.

 Vevor CNCJ-80K-1 - SAFETY SYMBOLS - 1